Harikrishnan6336/Mask_Classifier/README.md

 Two models are trained:-
 One using the Convolutional Neural Networks and the other one is trained on the VGG16 model by applying **transfer learning**.
 The model weights of the VGG16 model is freezed and a Linear layer is added to its end and the data is trained on it.

+The entire code was run and tested in Google [colab](https://colab.research.google.com/notebooks/intro.ipynb#recent=true)

+The source code with little changes can be used to tackle any binary image classification.

 #### Test Accuracy